zmbush/coffeelint-ruby/README.md

     rake coffeelint

-Which will run the test on any *.coffee file in your project
+Which will run the test on any *.coffee file in your `app` or `spec` directories

+Finally, there is a command line utility that allows you to run standalone tests:

+    coffeelint <filename>
+    coffeelint -r <directory>

 ## Contributing